50 Best Nursing Careers Based by Salary

 25. Infection Control Nurse

-What to expect: “Hospital-acquired infections” have become a challenge for providers and caregivers and tragically, the salary of persons who thrive on other person’s misfortune.
+What to expect from these nursing jobs: “Hospital-acquired infections” have become a challenge for providers and caregivers and tragically, the salary of persons who thrive on other person’s misfortune.
 Being very knowledgeable about the specific transmission of given diseases, and the precautions required to avoid their spread is a must.
 Even though you may know the basics of epidemiology, you will need to constantly upgrade your knowledge of new and dangerous bacterial strains and viruses.
 Monitoring and discovering breakdown in the system that allows for infection to spread from one part of a facility to another is an absolute necessity.
 Educating, and insisting on compliance is also vital.
 From initiative based on assessment skills, knowledge, and awareness, to testing premises and responding, you will be a very vital part of the future well-being of your institution.

 Median salary: $79,900